 A trial plan that must be completed to ensure a new monthly payment is attainable before entering into a permanent modification agreement.

 A permanent change in the terms of a loan after successfully completing a Forbearance Agreement.

-An option for homeowners who wish to sell their home but are unable to sell it for the full amount of the debt owed.
+An option for homeowners who wish to sell their home but are unable to garner a purchase price sufficient to satisfy the entire outstanding balance of the loan.